-i didn’t plan on recording either of these songs. but the more i mulled over what i was going to do with songs like viverrine that didn’t have anywhere to go (that one was recorded during sessions for WHO YOU ARE NOW but never would have fit on that album in a million years), the more i thought they might fit in with the other homeless tracks I was working on.
+I didn’t plan on ever recording either one of these things.
+But the more I mulled over what I was going to do with songs like Zucchini Chokes and Viverrine, which were recorded during the sessions for WHO YOU ARE NOW IS NOT WHAT YOU WERE BEFORE but never would have fit in on that album in a million years, the more I thought they might not object to rubbing shoulders with some of the other homeless tracks I was working on.

 Ambient Guitar sounds pretty much the same as it did when I played it live, though the last section isn’t played as smoothly as I would have liked.
 I think my fingernails were a little too long for their own good that day.
 Skinny Ditch Redux is a different story.
 It’s a wholesale reinvention of the song, far away from the synth-pop version that served as the opening track on WHO YOU ARE NOW.
 It’s the only thing on the EP that features real acoustic drums , and they sound a lot better than they ever did before.
 Tyson helped me put new heads on the toms and the kick drum not long before I recorded the song.
 I’d left the factory heads on since I got my drums in the summer of 2000.
 It took me a while to figure out the kit had more potential than those shitty Tama heads allowed it to realize.
 With Evans G2s, the toms had body and sustain like I’d never heard before, and the kick took on a whole new life.